Taiwan election: Candidates receive rock star treatment, steamed buns while campaigning

 Pledging to prioritise more opportunities for women at the workplace, Mr Lai said: “I am certain that in the future, President Tsai Ing-wen will not be Taiwan’s only woman president.”

-According to the same Dec 28 My Formosa poll, 38.1 per cent of women said they supported Mr Lai, ahead of 31.8 per cent who were behind Mr Hou.
+According to the same Dec 28 My Formosa survey, 38.1 per cent of women said they supported Mr Lai, ahead of 31.8 per cent who were behind Mr Hou.
 Dr Ko, who has been criticised in the past for making sexist comments, appealed to only 14.3 per cent of the women surveyed.

-As Mr Lai walked out of the ballroom, several women rushed forward hoping for a selfie or a handshake.
+As Mr Lai walked out of the ballroom, several women rushed forward hoping for a selfie or a handshake with him.

 “For us, you must win.
 We really, really love you,” one female supporter shouted.